Nonlinear variations in axisymmetric accretion: Equilibrium conditions in the Li enard system

-The centre-type point at the origin of the phase plane has confirmed the results known already.
-It is the second equilibrium point that offers some novelties.
-This equilibrium point is entirely an outcome of taking nonlinearity to its lowest order (the second order) in the standing wave.
-The coordinates of this equilibrium point in the phase plane are $(-{\mathcal C}/(\epsilon {\mathcal D}),0)$, and using these coordinates in equation~(\ref{eigen}), the eigenvalues become specified as
+The centre-type point at the origin of the phase plane has confirmed the known linear results.
+However, all of that is the most that a simple linear stability analysis can bring forth.
+With nonlinearity in its lowest order, another equilibrium point is obtained, in addition to the centre-type equilibrium point.
+This second equilibrium point is an outcome of the quadratic order of nonlinearity in the standing wave, and its coordinates in the phase plane are $(-{\mathcal C}/(\epsilon {\mathcal D}),0)$.
+Using these coordinates in equation~(\ref{eigen}), the eigenvalues become

-Noting as before, that $\mathcal C>0$, and that $\mathcal A$, $\mathcal C$ and $\mathcal D$ are all real quantities, the inescapable conclusion is that the eigenvalues, $\omega$, are real quantities, with opposite signs.
-In other words, the second equilibrium point is a saddle point~\citep{js99}, and as such its implications may be far-reaching when it comes to evolving a critical solution in the axisymmetric flow through the dynamic process.

-To understand this fact, the first thing that has to be realised is that if the magnitude of the temporal part of the perturbation exceeds a certain critical value, i.e. if $\vert \phi \vert > \vert{\mathcal C}/{\mathcal D}\vert$, then the perturbation will undergo a divergence in one of its modes, and the stationary, sub-critical background solution will become unstable under the influence of the perturbation.
-This is how it must be in the vicinity of a saddle point, and higher orders of nonlinearity (third order onwards) will not be able to make this effect disappear~\citep{stro,js99}.
-The best that one may hope for is that the instability may grow in time till it reaches a saturation level imposed by a higher order of nonlinearity, a feature that has a precedence in the laboratory fluid problem of the hydraulic jump~\citep{vol06,rbpla07}.

-While all of this gives the perturbative perspective, the implications of the saddle point for the non-perturbative evolutionary dynamics are also noteworthy.
-It is evident that there can be no critical solution without gravity driving the infall process.
-So, from a dynamic point of view, gravity starts the evolution towards the critical state from an initial (and arguably nearly uniform) sub-critical state.
-If, however, during the evolution in real time, a saddle point is to be encountered, then there should be difficulties in reaching a stable and stationary critical end.